AnnKruQA/PORTFOLIO/README.md

   * Testing Digital Products, Udemy
 * English
   * English in IT: Meetings in Scrum Teams, Cantest.it
-  * English for IT, infoShare Academy
+  * English 4 IT, Talkersi & infoShare Academy
   * Elements of AI, elementsofai.com